telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/access-editor-control.md

 # Access Editor Controls in Edit Events

-The example below demonstrates how to acccess an editor control in the `edit` event handler of the Kendo UI Grid widget.
+The example below demonstrates how to access an editor control in the `edit` event handler of the Kendo UI Grid widget.

-The functionality relies on the following:
+The functionality relies on the following concepts:

-* the [edit event](/api/javascript/ui/grid#events-edit) handler of the Grid provides reference to the edit container's DOM element
+* The [`edit` event](/api/javascript/ui/grid#events-edit) handler of the Grid provides a reference to the DOM element of the edit container.
-* Kendo UI widgets have a `data-role` HTML attribute rendered for the DOM element, which holds the widget widget object
+* Kendo UI widgets have a `data-role` HTML attribute rendered for the DOM element, which holds the widget object.

-Please note that the demo below has no Kendo UI DataSource transport configured for brevity.
-However, a transport configuration is required for [CRUD operations](/framework/datasource/crud)  to work.
+Note that for brevity the demo below has no Kendo UI DataSource transport configured.
+However, a transport configuration is required for [CRUD operations]({% slug cruddataoperations_kendoui_datasourcecomponent %}) to work.

 ###### Example